Back

 Phase 2 · Free-tier rollout + freemium gate

-Enable Pathfinder for all users with the freemium gate live.
+Enable Smart Intro for all users with the freemium gate live.
 Run the gate position A/B test (reveal-then-gate vs. gate-before-reveal).
 Primary metric: Premium conversion rate at the gate.
-Do not declare success until 2 full billing cycles have confirmed lift is real, not trial-driven.
+Do not declare success until 2 full monthly billing cycles (~60 days) have confirmed lift is real, not driven by trial sign-ups.

 Phase 3 · Full rollout + Sales Navigator tier